5 VMSI Indicators

 75–100: Expansion

-VMSI is calculated through a systematic model that evaluates cross-asset inputs across five core categories: momentum, liquidity, volatility, credit, and safe-haven demand.
+VMSI is calculated using a systematic framework across five core categories: momentum, liquidity, volatility, credit, and safe-haven demand, each measured through defined market-based indicators.

-Inputs are normalized, weighted, and combined into a single composite score representing institutional risk posture.
+Inputs are normalized, weighted, and combined into a single composite score representing institutional risk.

-The model incorporates proprietary econophysics principles to capture how capital flows, pressure, and market structure evolve over time.
+The model incorporates convexity dynamics and capital flow inertia to capture how capital pressure and market structure evolve.

 VMSI is calculated continuously as market conditions evolve.